-The purpose of this documentation is to help developers learn and build with Chromia’s blockchain platform.
+This documentation aims to help developers learn and build with the Chromia blockchain platform.
 The documentation guides you through the following:

 - The background and fundamentals of Chromia.